jp-ojon/sogeti-ui-test-auto-jon/README.md

 1. npm run test:chromium    : run all tests for chromium browser only
 2. npm run test:firefox     : run all tests for firefox browser only
 3. npm run test:webkit      : run all tests for webkit browser only
-4. npx run test:all         : run all tests across all browsers configured under playwright.config.ts -> projects
+4. npm run test:all         : run all tests across all browsers configured under playwright.config.ts -> projects

 ## Configuration
 Configuration can be changed under playwright.config.ts